tinyblockchain/420-farm-token/README.md

 - Day 17.
 START Germination period batch I
 - Day 19.
 START Germination period batch J

+---

+## Contracts
 Staking Tokens will grow your farm, earn progressive Rewards during the different
 stages:
 - Seedling (2-3 weeks)
 - Vegetative (3-5 weeks)
 - Flowering (5-11 weeks)

-Harvest new NFTs by staking LP token from Uniswap-v2 to ear Rewards.
+Harvest new NFTs by staking LP token from Uniswap-v2 to earn Rewards.
+Rewards are linked to NFTs and claimable by owner of NFTs.

-Support: MetaMask and maybe WalletConnect

-### Long Term Goals
-3% anual Token inflation,
-Grow digital farms to increase those rewards,
-MaryJane DAO to build farms and fund R&D for custom strain.
+### Contract Requirements
+Support MetaMask, if possible WalletConnect

+Ability to receive ETH, to be proportionally distributed and linked to NFTs for claiming.

+NFTs will have 420 themed images/video

+---
 Be Happy